+- Food equity

+- Food in Australia

 - Food selection and health

-- Food in Australia

 - Food for specific needs

 - Food service and catering

 - Food product development

+- Food trends

 - Food for special occasion

 It is a mandatory requirement that students undertake practical activities.
 Students will learn how to prepare, cook and present a variety of food items.